kamranahmedse/developer-roadmap/src/data/question-groups/javascript/content/heap-and-stack.md

-The Head and Stack in JavaScript Engine are two different data structures that store data in different ways.
+The Heap and Stack in JavaScript Engine are two different data structures that store data in different ways.

 ## Stack